Le rêve, la route, le mur, Yellow Room, 2019

 Le rêve, la route, le mur - Installation for 7 spaces

 Sound compositions made in collaboration with Dirk Bruinsma; mixes of the audio of the video recordings, music and sound of Dirk Bruinsma, and Crash Log: Arnout Killian and van Edwin Munster.

 Le rêve, la route, le mur

-Wineke Gartz is the third artist featured in the series 'Vestibulum'.
+Wineke Gartz is featured in the series Vestibulum.
 This title refers to the place where the exhibitions take place: the former entrance to the museum in the building designed by architect Henry van de Velde and opened in 1938.

 The site-specific installations of artist Wineke Gartz (Eindhoven, 1968) consist of a carefully composed stream of images.
-Gartz, originally a painter and draftswoman, has an impressive reservoir of images: photographs, videos, drawings and sketches that she has made in the course of her career.
+Gartz, originally a painter, has an impressive reservoir of images: photographs, videos, drawings and sketches that she has made in the course of her career.